Anti-social behaviour is virtually any intimidating, nuisance, inconsiderate or threatening activity that affects your quality of life.

 Anti-social behaviour doesn't just make life unpleasant but it has a negative effect on many people’s lives.
 Together with our many partner agencies such as the police, probation service, Devon Youth Service, all of whom are members of the East and Mid Devon Community Safety Partnership, we are committed to tackling such behaviour in order that East Devon continues to remain a very safe place to live, work and visit.

-A former police officer with over 30 years service with the Devon and Cornwall Constabulary, Gerry has been with East Devon District Council since April 2004.
+A former police officer with over 30 years service with the Metropolitan Police, Dave has been with East Devon District Council since October 2018.
 He is available for advice and support about all types of anti-social behaviour.

 Anti-social behaviour across Devon and Cornwall is now tackled in a structured manner whereby when individuals come to the attention of different agencies such as the police, district councils or housing associations, due to their anti social behaviour, they are given a letter warning them that if their behaviour does not improve the matter will be taken further.